17 Top Tourist Attractions at the Grand Canyon

 Little Colorado River Scenic Overlook | Photo Copyright: Lana Law

-A short stroll along a wide trail beyond the parking lot leads to two picnic tables and a lookout area (with railings) with direct views over a portion of the gorge.
+A short stroll along a wide trail beyond the parking lot leads to a lookout area (with railings) with direct views over a portion of the gorge.
 From the edge, the Little Colorado River is visible far below.

 Grand Canyon West Rim Attractions